tghp/technical-tests/README.md

 # Tasks
+* Integrate with the Wordnik API
+* Output Wordnik Word of the Day data for the last 7 days (listings page) using JavaScript to grab data from the backend
+* Output Wordnik word data (single word)
+* Build a search/define form in the header that jumps to the single word page for the given word
+* Match the provided designs, using SASS and compiling via gulp

+---

-* __Integrate with the Wordnik API to grab necessary data:__
+## Integrate with the Wordnik API to grab necessary data
-    * You'll need to implement with:
+* You'll need to get data from:
     * `GET /words.json/wordOfTheDay`
     * `GET /word.json/{word}`
     * `GET /word.json/{word}/topExample`
     * `GET /word.json/{word}/definitions`
     * `GET /word.json/{word}/scrabbleScore`
 * You'll find existing an existing Slim AJAX controller (`AjaxController`) with the some existing actions for those endpoints.
 Work within, alter, or add actions as you see fit.
-    * It's up to you how you store the access token but we'd prefer to see you store it somewhere that wouldn't be versioned were you to commit this codebase into a git repo.
+* It's up to you how you store the access token but we'd prefer to see you store it in an environment variable.

-* __Using frontend code, output word of the days for the last 7 days:__
+## Word Listings Page - Using JavaScript on the frontend, output word of the days for the last 7 days
-    * Match the design provided
+* Use jQuery, React, Vue or any other framework you like (see [#Frontend frameworks](Frontend frameworks)) and grab data from the backend
 * Use the home controller (`HomeController`)
-    * Use either your frontend framework of choice, or implement however you see fit.
 * The block for each work should link to single word page.

-* __Output word data on a single word page:__
+## Single Word Page - Output word data on a single word page
-    * Data needs to gathered from a couple of endpoints here
+* You'll need to collate data from a couple of endpoints.
+* The design lays out what data should output.
-    * URL should be either
+* URL should be either:
     * `/word/{:word}/`
     * `/word/` with the word passed as a query variable
-    * Match the design provided
 * Add a new controller (see `app/Controller/`, `app/dependencies.php`, `app/routes.php`)
-    * The design lays out what data should output.
 * It's up to you whether you want to output this in frontend code or within Slim's templates.

+## Search/Define Input in Header
-* __Make the define/search text box jump directly to a single word page__
+* Make the define/search text box jump directly to a single word page

-* __Achieve compiled CSS using gulp:__
+## Matching the designs using SASS
-    * All your styles should be in SASS
+* All your styles should be in SASS, compliled to CSS at `public/css/styles.css`, uglified and autoprefixed.
 * There is a starter gulpfile in the codebase already.
-    * Using that as a starting point, get the SASS src to complile to the right location.
-    * Ideally compressing and autoprefixing.

 # Working with this codebase
 The groundwork for this task is built within the [Slim PHP framework](http://www.slimframework.com/) which is as a MVC micro framework.
 We've baked in some conveniences for you so that you can focus on the important parts.